Kenny4everlucky/FEDQR_dataset/README.md

 shap>=0.40.0

 ## About the Code
-After the article is accepted, any researcher with a strong interest in this work is welcome to reasonably request the related code of this work.
+After this work is accepted, any researcher with a strong interest in this work is welcome to reasonably request the related code of this work.